gvwilson/sensibleadventures/shapers/shapers.md

 or two traits by one level each if she also *lowers* one trait by one level.
 Players cannot raise one trait by two levels, and cannot raise any trait above Very High.
-Players must lower their characters' Smell by *two* levels rather than one if they want to raise other traits
+Players must lower their characters' Sight, Hearing, or Smell by *two* levels rather than one if they want to raise other traits.
-(because otherwise pretty much every character has no sense of smell).

 > **Example:**
 > Garree is a 15-year-old goat.